The Principles of Thai Massage

 Finding the perfect fit with our hand, foot, elbow and knee, so when we touch and sink into the massage we are moulding ourselves together as one.
 We are not hitting on bones, flicking nerves, sliding on muscles, we are assessing the gap and filling it accordingly with the most perfect fit.

-Prayer, asking for guidance, asking to be guided to where you need to go.
+Asking for guidance, asking to be guided to where you need to go.
 You will leave your own story at the door, holding space and remaining detached and compassionate, not jumping into the emotional soup, but being involved in the process of release.
 Always asking for guidance.

-Less is more, understanding that we don’t need to rush through sequences, we simply need to respond to the needs of the moment with no agenda, no boxes to tick off.
+Understanding that we don’t need to rush through sequences, we simply need to respond to the needs of the moment with no agenda, no boxes to tick off.
 The sequence is a guideline, the rest is your own poetry and often less is more.